Skip to main content

 • The sentence-level attribution (specific sentences verified as matching)

-This package is independently verifiable.
-The AI company's legal team can verify every claim in the package using open-source tools, without trusting Encypher.
-The verification is based on the C2PA open standard, not on proprietary assertions.
+The package is designed to be independently verifiable.
+An AI company's legal team will be able to check every claim in it using open-source tools, without trusting Encypher, because the verification is based on the C2PA open standard, not on proprietary assertions.
+Independently verifiable evidence changes the economics of a dispute: litigating against cryptographic proof is expensive, while licensing is straightforward.

 Registered vs. Unregistered Works